Site Map | Text Size:

 The thrift institution has always been proud of its namesake: “Benjamin Franklin led a life enormously filled with accomplishments, and we hope that if he were to regard us today, it would be with deep satisfaction.”
 The fact that the bank has grown and flourished over 152 years of war, depression, peace and prosperity suggests that its hopes are not unfounded.
 It now serves its rural southern New Jersey community under the supervision of the Comptroller of the Currency.

 Franklin’s role in shaping the financial values and practices of his times is well worth remembering.
 He designed and printed colonial currency.
-To thwart counterfeiting, he invented the art of “nature printing”—placing an intricate picture of a sage leaf on the back of bills.
+He was an innovator in the battle against counterfeiting—placing an intricate picture of a sage leaf on the back of bills.
 He urged his countrymen to live lives of thrift, writing in “Poor Richard’s Almanack,” a "penny saved is twopence dear,” in other words, that “a penny saved is a penny earned.”
 (Interestingly, Franklin was quite a free spender in his private life.)
 He was an early advocate of a “national” paper currency and became “arguably the preeminent authority on paper money in America.”
 Later, of course, $100 bills displaying his face would become a commonplace.